BuggingCat/SCUT_SimpleDocument/README.md

 # SCUT_SimpleDocument
-This is an unofficial $\Latex$ template modify from professor Zeng's CUMCM template and the undergraduate student course project template (Microsoft Word version).
-One can use this template to write experiment report, do course project, etc.
+This is an unofficial $\LaTeX$ template, adapted from Professor Zeng's CUMCM template and the South China University of Technology's undergraduate course project template (Microsoft Word version).
+It can be used for writing experiment reports, completing course projects, and more.

 coming soon